Surkhet Valley

 Surkhet Valley is the largest inner Terai valley of Karnali Province, Nepal.
 It serves as the administrative and commercial center of the province, with Birendranagar as its capital city.
-Its location is in Mid-western Nepal, surrounded by the Siwalik (Chure) hills and Mahabharat range.
+The valley is situated in Midwestern Nepal in Surkhet district, surrounded by the Sivalik hills and Mahabharat range.

-The Surkhet Valley is situated in the Surkhet district, mid-western Nepal.
 The valley is about 700 m above sea level, forming an ellipse about 9 km east-west by 6 km north-south.
 It is drained by the Bheri River, a tributary of the Karnali.

 The district is the homeland of the Raji people.
 Tharu people from Dang settled in the valley since at least the 19th century.